CaseyJack0528/CaseyJack0528/README.md

 - 👋 Hi, I’m @CaseyJack0528
-- 👀 I’m interested in Physics simulations and embedded systems
+- 👀 I’m interested in Physics simulations, GUI rendering, and embedded systems
 - 🌱 I’m an Electrical Engineer
 - 📫 How to reach me caseyjack0528@gmail.com